dusanbeljin/Lowman-Central-API/README.md

 # Lowman Central API
 The official Lowman API for Destiny 2.
 It will provide you with any Lowman data you would wish for to use in your projects.
 API is free to use, however The only requirement is that you include the attribution "Data provided by lowman-central.com" in a visible and accessible location within your project.
+Consider supporting the project through Ko-Fi: https://ko-fi.com/lowmancentral :)!

 # Endpoints